alokkumar1-wex/benefits-shadcn-ui-poc/README.md

   - `import { Button } from "@/components/ui/button"`
   - `import { useToast } from "@/hooks/use-toast"`
 - When a new primitive is added, re-export it from `src/index.ts` and update consuming apps to reference only the public API.
+- Every component re-exports a stable prop type (`ButtonProps`, `SelectTriggerProps`, etc.) from `@/index`.
+Use these when extending or composing primitives to preserve type-safety.

 ## Design Tokens & Theming